-Emily A. Benfer is a visiting professor of law who is leading the development of the Wake Forest Law Health Justice Clinic as its founding director.
+Emily A. Benfer is a visiting professor of law who is leading the development of the Wake Forest Law Health Justice Clinic.
 As a well-known authority in the field of health and housing justice, Professor Benfer is recognized for a myriad of social justice and scholarly accomplishments, and a commitment to preparing the next generation of advocates.
 Her clinic practice and research focus on the intersection of social determinants of health, racial inequity, and poverty with an emphasis on housing, as well as community-based approaches to access to justice and health equity, such as medical-legal partnership.
 Professor Benfer has testified before Congress and appeared in numerous media outlets on these topics.

 Currently, Professor Benfer is the chair of the American Bar Association's (ABA) COVID-19 Task Force Committee on Eviction and is also the co-creator of the COVID-19 Housing Policy Scorecard with the Eviction Lab at Princeton University.
 She is the principal investigator in a study of nationwide COVID-19 eviction moratoriums and housing policies.